surfer190/fixes/docs/python/task-queues.md

 ## Rules

 1. Adding a task to the queue should be faster than performing the task itself
-2. You should consumer tasks faster than you produce them, otherwise add more workers.
+2. You should consume tasks faster than you produce them, otherwise add more workers.
 3. Ensure your task parameters are serialisable
 4. Use more queues, not just the default one
 5. Use celery's error handling mechanisms